AlexOcegueda/ClimateChange/preprocessing/dataset_inspection_results/Historical_Temperature_Records/airs_temp_anomalies/GLB.Ts+dSST/ReadMe.md

    - Columns with temperature data were converted to numeric types to handle any non-numeric values as NaNs.

 3. **Interpolation and Additional Filling**:
    - Linear interpolation was applied to fill in the missing values.
-Additionally, forward fill (`ffill`) and backward fill (`bfill`) methods were used to ensure any remaining NaNs were handled.
+Additionally, backward fill (`bfill`) methods were used to ensure any remaining NaNs were handled.

 #### Why Linear Interpolation and Filling?